onzfonz/comp227/src/content/0/en/part0d.md

 ### 5: Join our GitHub Classroom

-At this point, you have made sure that your git configuration is correct.
+At this point, ensure your git configuration is correct.

-Then, you'll visit this URL:
+Next, you'll visit this URL:

 **<http://go.djosv.com/227start>**